flowersnlyrics/how-to-mcu/assignments/answers/1a_printf_specifiers_ans.md

 # Le answers
+You shouldn't look at these  until you complete the lesson

+## DIY Learning
 1. What is the format specifier for printing a number in scientific notation?
 Print 1000 in scientific notation.
 The format specifier for printing a number in scientific notation is `%E`
 >```c